wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

  What we expect for a client-side template, i.e., JavaScript-based template, are three keys points:
  - Run in client-side
  - Independent of back-end scripts
- - As powerful as t
+ - As powerful as templates of back-end

+apply these criteria to all of exist JavaScript-based templates

 ----